 These homemade Vegan Deli Slices are an absolute staple in our house!
-They’re packed with protein and flavor.
-They’re easy to make and super economical compared to store-bought options.
+Packed with protein and flavor, they’re easy to make and super economical compared to store-bought options.
 Pile them high in your sandwiches or wraps, or add them to your charcuterie spread for an epic snack time.

 Why Make Your Own Vegan Lunch Meat?